MarkPearlCoZa/Talk_MovingFromSouthAfricaToNewZealand/TALK_SCRIPT.md

 ## Covering Relocation Costs

 When I applied for work 8 months ago, I covered the lion's share of the costs to re-locate including paying for a container to ship our stuff, paying for an agent to do the paper work and paying for flights to get over there.
-In total it probably cost me about in the region of R150K
+In total it probably cost me in the region of R150K

 At MYOB, because we are trying to attract top talent world wide we have just adjusted a policy for people relocating so that before they leave they get